 Responsive first person animations are key when making a first person shooter.
-Visual feedback greatly affects the experience of using a gun within the game.
-To make animations feel more lively and responsive they should react to the game world and our player input without looking to stiff or repetitive.
+Visual feedback greatly affects the experience of using a weapon within any game.
+To make animations feel more lively and responsive they should react to the game world and our player input.
+While avoiding looking too stiff or repetitive.

-Procedural animations are great for repetitive motion like locomotion and secondary motion like
+Procedural animations are great for the creation of repetitive motion patterns like locomotion.
+Or breaking up repetitive animations by adding secondary motion and physics.

 The main purpose of this system is to produce responsive animations through the use of math and code.
 It can also serve as a way to reduce the reliance on baked animations.
 However, base poses and baked animations are still a foundational part of this system.

-Baked animations are a much quicker alternative when dealing with more complex motion, when authoring first person weapon animations the most complex movements are those involving the hands and weapon handling.
+Baked animations are a much quicker alternative when dealing with more complex motion.
+When authoring first person weapon animations the most complex movements are those involving the hands when handling the weapon.
 Combining baked and procedural animation can get more mileage out of a limited animation set.

 Pointers on creating a first person character setup.

-For best result, a good character rig and setup will give you a much cleaner looking result.
-While helping you avoid a lot of work trying to deal with edge cases, and correcting visual errors by modifying the animation system itself.
+For best result, a good character rig and setup will give you a much cleaner result.
+This will also help you avoid a lot of work trying to deal with edge cases, and correcting visual errors by modifying the animation system itself.

 A good rig makes for easier work and better looking animations.